Optical Spectrum Analyzers

 - There are devices for use in optical communications, which are restricted to one or more telecom wavelength bands (e.g. the C band, or the full range from 1250 to 1700 nm).

-- Some high-resolution spectrum analyzers are made for specific applications in spectroscopy, for example in Raman spectroscopy.
+- Some high-resolution spectrum analyzers are made for specific applications in spectroscopy, for example in Raman spectroscopy and fluorescence spectroscopy.
 Some of them work far in the infrared spectral region.

-- Other instruments are made for use mainly with visible light, for example spanning the wavelength range from 400 to 1000 nm.
+- Other instruments are made for application mainly with visible light, for example spanning the wavelength range from 400 to 1000 nm.

-Other spectrum analyzers are versatile laboratory instruments, which can offer many features:
+Other spectrum analyzers are versatile laboratory instruments; such equipment can offer many features:

 - They can cover wide wavelength ranges, possibly using different photodetectors.